 - Plan to stand up from your computer or textbooks for at least a few minutes every hour.

 - Make the active choice every chance you get: take the stairs instead of the elevator, stretch while watching television, do something active when socializing with friends.

-- The article titled "27 Ideas to Help You Spend Less Time Sitting Down" can give you more ideas.
+- The article titled "27 Ideas to Help You Spend Less Time Sitting Down" provides more ideas.

 What about society's role?